microsoft/AttackSurfaceAnalyzer/README.md

 ## Installation

 Attack Surface Analyzer runs on Windows, Linux, and MacOS, and is built using [.NET Core](https://dotnet.microsoft.com/).
-It has both a command-line interface and [ElectronNET](https://github.com/ElectronNET/Electron.NET) GUI option available.
-Neither version currently has an installer.

 Packages are available on our [releases](https://github.com/Microsoft/AttackSurfaceAnalyzer/releases) page as compressed archives.